arjun-krishna1/ideas/README.md

   - two images
   - predict which sound clip is for which image
   - test against human
-- crappy design or beautiful design
+- crappy design or beautiful design from reddit
-- copordrop reccomender
 - writing prompt finisher
+- JSON parser in C